E. Stanley Jones

 Eli Stanley Jones (1884–1973) was an American Methodist Christian missionary, theologian, and author.
 He is remembered for his interreligious lectures to the educated classes in India.
 His seminal work, The Christ of the Indian Road (ISBN 0-687-06377-9), sold more than a million copies worldwide after its publication in 1925.
 As of 2018, three million copies of his books have been sold.
-He is the founder of the Christian Ashram movement.
-In 1938, Time called Jones "the world's greatest Christian missionary."
+He is a founder in the Christian ashram movement.
+In 1938, Time called Jones "the world's greatest Christian missionary.".